Study Process

 This study has four stages.
 Currently, we are in Stage 3:

 - Stage 1: Literature Review (Complete).
-In stage 1, we conducted a comprehensive literature review to identify the topics that would be covered by our measure.
+In stage 1, we conducted a comprehensive literature review to identify the topics that would be covered by our survey.

 - Stage 2: Expert Panel (Complete).
-In stage 2, we asked researchers and practitioners to review the measure.
+In stage 2, we asked researchers and practitioners to review the survey.
 We made many changes based on their feedback.

 - Stage 3: Youth interviews (Current).
-In this step, we are asking teens in Philadelphia to participate in an interview where they will give us feedback on the measure.
-As they complete the measure, we will ask them questions to assess the clarity of the questions.
-We will ask the teens to identify items that are more or less relevant to them, and anything else they think should be added to the measure.
+In this step, we are asking teens in Philadelphia to participate in an interview where they will give us feedback on the survey.
+As they complete the survey, we will ask them questions to make sure the survey questions are clear.
+We will ask the teens to identify items that are more or less important to them, and anything else they think should be added to the survey.
 We will interview about 18 (between 12-30) teenagers throughout Philadelphia in this stage.
+The youths responses will help us to make improvements to the survey.

 - Stage 4: Youth Surveys (Upcoming).
 After we revise the measure based on the youth feedback in stage 3, we will ask four hundred youths (400) to complete the measure to further test its accuracy.